 We whole-heartedly believe in working with parents/carers in a two-way dialogue to support a child’s learning, needs and aspirations.
 We operate an open door policy and take every opportunity to strengthen this dialogue.
 Parents/carers are invited to contribute through a number of means, including parent consultations or less formal meetings, which can be arranged at any time.

 For children who have an Education Health Care Plan we hold an Annual Review to which external specialists are invited to discuss the pupil’s progress with the parents/carers and future targets are set.

 If outside professionals are involved, meetings are arranged to ensure parents meet and discuss the findings of observations and assessments, and are aware of the support provided at school and how they can help at home.

 Our Governing Body includes Parent Governors and all parents can become involved in Friends of Goldsworth.
 Each class also has a Class Representative to help with communication and organise class events.

 Head teacher: Mrs Gill Kozlowski

 SENCo Governor: Mrs Joan Deans

 If you have a concern, we encourage you to initially speak to the class teacher but if the matter cannot be resolved, then please contact the SENCo to arrange a meeting.
-The school’s Responding to Parents Concerns policy outlines the formal steps the school will take in handling a complaint.
+The school’s Complaints Policy outlines the formal steps the school will take in handling a complaint.
 Where a resolution between the parent and school cannot be reached then parents will be advised to seek external support through the Surrey SEND Information, Advice and Support Service (SSIAS).